agiacalone/cecs-378-reading-buffer-overflow/README.md

 ```

 8. Rewrite the function shown below so that it is no longer vulnerable to a stack buffer overflow.
+Don’t use any ‘safe’ libraries in your solution.
 ``` C
 void gctinp ( char * inp , int siz )
 {